 Safely Getting Rid of Bats

 The real safety issue with getting rid of bats is the possibility of rabies.
 Bats are known to be a common carrier of rabies, and appear to be able to transmit it with even a small bite.
-Now only a small fraction of bats actually have the disease but they are the highest cause of rabies in humans.
+Now only a small fraction of bats actually have the disease — less than 1% of all bats by many counts — but they are the highest cause of rabies in humans.
 This is usually from mishandling of bats when trying to remove them from the home.

-Always wear thick leather gloves when handling a bat!
+Always wear thick leather gloves, and preferably gloves that cover the wrists and lower arms, when handling a bat!
 No exceptions.
 A single bat bite is all it takes to snag a case of rabies.
 Even if it seems to be dead wear the gloves when getting rid of a bat.
 Bats are pretty heavy sleepers in the daytime and could be mistaken for deceased.
+A bat bite is incredibly small – you can barely see or feel it — so it can be hard to even know when you have been bitten.

 Better yet, don’t try handling the bat yourself and only let trained professionals deal with them.
 We realize this is not always an option — say, if you find a bat in your cabin and you are 50 miles from nowhere.